Superior404/sensorstation-small/README.md

-Sure, I'll update the README file based on your instructions.
-Here's the revised version:

----

 # ESP8266 SCD41 and OLED Display Project

 This project demonstrates the integration of an ESP8266 microcontroller with a CIWEI SCD41 CO2 sensor and a 1.3-inch OLED I2C display.
 The system reads CO2 concentration, temperature, and humidity from the SCD41 sensor and displays the data on the OLED screen.